808BITT/forged_heroes/web_app/IDEAS.md

 - Include loading states and error handling in UI components
 - Consider adding a configuration panel
 - Implement drag-and-drop functionality for reordering parameters in the tool specification editor
-- Add a visual representation of the tool specification schema to help users understand the structure
 - Improve the overall design and user experience of the application with a more modern and intuitive interface
 - Implement a dark mode for the UI